 You know all too well that prepping for yourself is a feat.
-But try prepping with seniors in the family, and you’ll learn it’s a whole different story.
+But try to prep for survival with seniors in the family, and you’ll learn it’s a whole different story.

-Now obviously, every household member is valuable, so you just have to use your knowledge and skills to your advantage and work within your old folks’ capabilities.
+Every household member is obviously valuable, so you just have to use your knowledge and skills to your advantage and work within your old folks’ capabilities.

-If you’re searching for sound advice, here are 6 practical tips that will help make prepping with the elderly a little easier:
+If you’re searching for sound advice, here are 6 practical ways to prep for survival with your senior family members:

 Establish Strengths and Weaknesses

 Not all seniors are frail and feeble.
-A big chunk are still alert and active.
+A big chunk of them are still alert and active.

-When prepping with the elderly, it’s crucial to assess what these old-timers can or can’t do before making a disaster plan.
+When it comes to emergency preparedness for seniors, it’s crucial to assess what your loved ones can or can’t do before making a disaster plan.
 They may only need a little assistance, so give them a chance to help out.

-In an SHTF situation, you’re gonna need all hands on deck.
+You’re gonna need all hands on deck to prep for survival.
 You might as well take advantage of everyone in your household.
-Of course, don’t force the older folks to do any heavy lifting if it’s not possible for them to do so.
+Of course, don’t force the older folks to do any heavy lifting if it’s impossible for them to do so.
 They can help you grow a survival garden or preserve food instead.

-Just don’t push ‘em to their limit.
+Just don’t push ’em to their limits.
 Things as simple as walking might be hard for your loved ones, making it important to prep assistive devices like a cane, walker, or wheelchair.

 Stock Up On Medications and Medical Supplies

-The elderly are particularly susceptible to injuries and diseases, so be practical when you’re prepping with senior family members.
+The elderly are particularly susceptible to injuries and diseases, so be practical when you plot out your SHTF game plan.

 The first thing on your agenda should be to make a list of all the medications they’re on.
 Take note of the dosing instructions and keep a stash of meds for emergencies.

-Next, add the medical supplies and equipment they might need to your checklist, like a blood pressure monitor, wheelchair, or an oxygen tank.
+Next, add the medical supplies and equipment they might need to your checklist.
+These may include a blood pressure monitor, a wheelchair, or an oxygen tank.

 - For easier access to everyone’s medical history, keep everything in an emergency binder.
 This folder is a collection of important information and documents readily available in case of disasters and emergencies.
 If you don’t wanna carry a bulky binder around, backup everyone’s information online or in a flash drive.